valtido/sentry-docs/src/collections/_documentation/clients/react-native/manual-setup.md

   ../node_modules/react-native/scripts/react-native-xcode.sh
 ```

+&nbsp;
 ## Android

-For Android we hook into gradle for the sourcemap build process.
-When you run `react-native link` the gradle files are automatically updated.
+For Android, we hook into Gradle for the sourcemap build process.
+When you run `react-native link`, the Gradle files are automatically updated.

-We enable the gradle integration in your `android/app/build.gradle` file by adding the following line after the `react.gradle` one:
+We enable the Gradle integration in your `android/app/build.gradle` file by adding the following line after the `react.gradle` one:

 ```gradle
 apply from: "../../node_modules/react-native-sentry/sentry.gradle"